 Hong Kong is one of the most expensive cities in the world, whether you’re a tourist or a resident.
 At a bare minimum, you can expect to spend 150 USD per person per day; most travelers from within Asia will need a minimum of 1,000 USD for a long weekend, including economy-class return airfare.

 The Bottom Line

 How many days in Hong Kong you decide to spend is ultimately less important than how you spend them.
-This is true whether you’re reigniting your travel thirst immediately post-Covid and want to savor the city longer, or if you come for a long weekend long after the virus’ worst ravages have passed.
+This is true whether you want to savor the city longer, or if you come for a long weekend and want to see a lot in just a few days.
 Hong Kong is at once a manageable and relatively small destination, and a hidden behemoth whose delightful unruliness belies its miniature size.
 Want a leg up planning your trip to Hong Kong?
-I encourage you to consider hiring me as your Travel Coach—I’ll sweat the details of your journey while you sweat from scaling Victoria Peak!
+I encourage you to consider hiring me as your Travel Coach—I’ll sweat the details of your journey (including the question of how long in Hong Kong) while you sweat from scaling Victoria Peak!